-His vacillations have come to resemble the Democratic New York governor's celebrated inasuggested that Americans confor weeks on a prospective turf on Tuesday, he told a \$2.2 State of the Union address in late economic-growth package as he million "Bush-Quayle '92" fund- January. watches his poll ratings slipping as raising luncheon in New York that steadily as some recent economic economic signals "are mixed" but that lower credit card interest next year.
+for weeks on a prospective turf on Tuesday, he told a \$2.2 economic-growth package as he million "Bush-Quayle '92" fundwatches his poll ratings slipping as raising luncheon in New York that steadily as some recent economic economic signals "are mixed" but that lower credit card interest next year.
 Yet his advisers are torn fhand suggestions and his constant growth in the October-December over what course to set as election hammering away for lower quarter. capital-gains taxes and for action specifics.